 During a sleep study, the technologist is in constant video and audio contact with the patient, providing a safe, supportive environment with minimal anxiety.

-This is a baseline test for all possible sleep disorders.
 Treatments for sleep and breathing disorders such as sleep apnea, including the administration of positive airway pressure (PAP) and nocturnal oxygen, are frequently initiated during a PSG.

 PAP Titration Study

 In addition to all the sensors used in a PSG, the sleep technologist will help the patient to find a comfortable mask that best fits his or her face.
 When connected to a small flow generator, the mask allows air to gently blow into the back of the patient’s throat to maintain an open upper airway so that the patient can breathe normally.
-The airflow pressure is gradually increased during the night in order to find the right level of air pressure that will prevent the collapse of the patient’s upper airway.
+The air flow pressure is gradually increased during the night, in order to find the right level of air pressure that will prevent the collapse of the patient’s upper airway.
 This will eliminate loud snoring and maintain an adequate blood oxygen level.

 Home Sleep Study